Board of directors

 The Financial Information Act return lists the remuneration and expenses by director.
 The Chair's compensation is determined by the B.C.
 Provincial Government.

 Directors are reimbursed for travel and accommodation costs incurred to attend board and committee meetings.
 Expenses are paid upon receipt of a completed expense claim form with supporting receipts.
-An annual report on director expenses is made to the Audit and Finance Committee.
+An annual report on director expenses is made to the Audit, Finance & Capital Committee.

 Additional fees are paid to Directors serving on the Boards of subsidiaries, task groups or advisory committees.